Marak/SupremeJSONCompressor/ReadMe.md

 `colyseus/schema` is a possible option; however, code is tightly coupled to colyseus framework and without Visitor pattern extension is difficult.
 It may have support for nested collections? `colyseus` has a lot of [open issues](https://github.com/colyseus/schema/issues) that look important. `colyseus/schema` is a TypeScript library; while this is neat, there are no literal compression benefits from using TypeScript, so it only adds more complexity to the problem.

-### ProtoBuff / AVRO / etc
+### ProtoBuf / AVRO / etc

-These univerisal encoding solutions provide second-class support to Javascript.
-I have reviewed all available implementations in vanilla JS, none of them are great or can support the smaller custom binary types.
+ProtoBuf and Apache AVRO are great technologies; however these universal encoding solutions provide second-class support and tooling to Javascript.
+I have reviewed all available implementations of Protobuf and AVRO in JS Land, none of them are great or can intuitively support the smaller custom binary types.
+It will always be possible to get better compression through custom binary codec.

 ### License
 AGPL